Address: 341 Talbot Street, Suite 212, London, Ontario. N6A 2R5

 Referrals: Self-referral or by a mental health professional

-Fees: $120 per hour, sliding scale available, covered by some private insurance plans
+Fees: $120 per hour, covered by some private insurance plans

 Mr. Dale Munro is an Individual, Couple and Family Therapist in full-time private